survivejs/site/posts/111-dll-interview.md

 ## What does the future look like for web development in general?
 Can you see any particular trends?

 - Tools and language support can be improved.
-Developers want to use the coolest hottest sugar syntax which sometimes still needs advanced skills to set up tooling for.
+Developers want to use the coolest hottest sugar syntax which sometimes still needs advanced skills.
-- Companies competing in open source for developers should promote their particular flavor of the latest and greatest tech.
+- Companies competing in open source for developers will promote their particular flavor of the latest and greatest tech.
-- Artificial intelligence should be easier to use and more widespread in both open source and private code.
+- Artificial intelligence will be easier to use and more widespread in both open source and private code.

 ## What advice would you give to programmers getting into web development?

 I couldn't fit it reasonably in this block, so I made it into a repo: [awesome-advice](https://github.com/aretecode/awesome-advice).

-- 15 minute rule (proverbial)
+- 15-minute rule (proverbial)
   - If you ask for help on a problem before doing at least 15 minutes of work researching, debugging, and defining your problem, you're doing the other person a disservice.
   - If you wait longer than 45 minutes and you are stuck, you are doing yourself a disservice.
-- The three most important skills in programming:
+- The three essential skills in programming:
   - #1. how to research
   - #2. how to research
   - #3. how to research